Guava – Benefits, Nutritional Facts, & Healthy Recipes

 Guava leaf extracts have immense power.
 Therefore, they aid in digestion and relieve menstrual pain.
 Some studies even say they have anti-cancer properties.

 The bottom line is; guavas are a perfect addition to your diet.
-There are almost no side effects to consuming guavas.
 The nutrients in it will alter your health for the better.
 Add it to your grocery list to benefit from its goodness.

-Eat guava daily if you want a surge of vitamin C for better immunity, or simply a healthy option that is tasty and can be had in different ways.
+Eat guava daily if you want a surge of vitamin C for better immunity or simply a tasty, healthy option that you can have in different ways.

-A. Guava is packed with a type of sugar called fructose.
-Our body cannot digest a large quantity of these elements.
+A. Guava is a rich source of fructose.
+Our bodies cannot digest a large quantity of these elements.
 Hence, many might experience bloated stomachs after having too many guavas, as it disrupts smooth bowel systems.
-It can cause stomach problems in many individuals.
-So keep a check on the number of guavas that you consume.

-A. Guava is a perfect fruit for those trying to lose weight.
+A. Guava is the perfect fruit for those who are trying to lose weight.
 It is low in calories yet rich in fibre content.
-This gives a feeling of fullness for a longer duration.
+It gives a feeling of fullness for a longer duration.
 The nutrients in guavas make it a healthy option during weight loss.

 A. Guava leaf extracts help to manage diabetes, if not prevent it.
-Studies show that drinking the leaf extract tea after a meal reduces blood sugar levels.
-It shows a significant reduction in blood sugar in type 2 diabetic patients.
-Moreover, its low glycaemic index and high fibre content helps to maintain sugar levels.
+Drinking leaf extract tea after a meal reduces blood sugar levels.
+It offers a significant reduction in blood sugar in type 2 diabetic patients.
+In addition, its low glycaemic index and high fibre content help to maintain sugar levels.

-A. One can include 1 to 2 guavas in a day, as mid day snacks, either in mid morning or evening.
+A. You can include 1 to 2 guavas in a day.
+You can eat them as mid-day snacks, either in mid-morning or evening.